addr2data/RESTfulAPIsPython/sessions/session_01/README.rst

 Notes
 ~~~~~

-- PUT, PATCH and  DELETE are defined to be idempotent.
+- PUT, DELETE and safe (read-only) mtehods are defined to be idempotent.
 - DELETE can be a little funky, because if a previous request was successful, then on subsequent requests the resource may not be found and a 404 returned.

 Forcing Idempotency (EC2)